-What is the Difference Between IT Recruiting and Non-IT Recruiting In-House and in an Agency?
+What is the Difference Between IT and Non-IT Recruiting In-House and in an Agency?

-This article is written by Jiri Herodek, a tech-savvy IT Recruiter and Sourcer with 7+ years of experience in sourcing and recruitment across CEE and DACH region.
+This article is written by Jiri Herodek, a tech-savvy IT Recruiter and sourcer with 7+ years of experience in sourcing and recruitment across CEE and DACH region.

-It has been more than 7 years since I have entered the world of talent sourcing and this profession has never stopped to captivate me.
+It has been more than 9 years since I have entered the world of talent sourcing and this profession has never stopped to captivate me.
 I would like to share my view on talent sourcing and how it has changed in the last years, the major differences between in-house and agency sourcing and sourcing focused on IT roles and non-IT roles.
-If I should summarize the biggest difference I would say that technology has changed, channels, market and we as sourcers have evolved too.
+If I should summarize the biggest difference I would say that technology, channels, markets have changed, and we as sourcers have evolved too.

-I started my career in a staffing agency focused on the roles in engineering and finance.
-It was in the year 2011 when Linkedin was still quite new for a lot of sourcers in the CZ and I had some awareness that there are some other social networks like Xing etc. When it comes to sourcing for the roles in Finance, Linkedin was quite useful but job boards were still prevalent and more fruitful so placing, for example, a Senior Financial Controller was quite easy.
-On the other hand sourcing candidates for engineering roles was pretty tough and frankly still is really difficult.
+I started my career in a staffing agency focused on roles in engineering and finance.
+It was in 2011 when LinkedIn was still quite new for a lot of sourcers in the Czech Republic.
+I had some awareness that there exist other social networks like Xing.
+When it came to sourcing for the roles in Finance, LinkedIn was quite useful.
+But job boards were still prevalent and more fruitful so placing, for example, a Senior Financial Controller was quite easy.
+On the other hand, sourcing candidates for engineering roles was pretty tough and, frankly, is still really difficult.

 Some of those who are looking for engineering specialists know what I am writing about.
-I had to do cold-calls every day so one of the main differences in sourcing in 2011 and nowadays is a technology that has evolved in terms of tools that ease our job while engaging the talent is still up to us and I think will remain up to us in the future.
+I had to do cold calls every day so one of the main differences between sourcing in 2011 and nowadays is a technology that has evolved.
+Now, there are plenty of tools that ease our job while engaging the talent is still up to us.
+I think this will remain up to us in the future.
 We have more sources of candidates now but the information is more fragmented.

 Sourcing for IT Roles

-A lot of candidates receive Linkedin invitations from the sourcers everyday and in many cases, they are quite generic so a good recruiter should source outside of Linkedin and try to approach candidates elsewhere and obtain as much information about the candidates as possible.
+A lot of candidates receive LinkedIn invitations from the sourcers every day.
+In many cases, invitations are quite generic so a good recruiter should source outside of LinkedIn and try to approach candidates elsewhere.
+It’s important to obtain as much information about the candidates as possible.
 I firmly believe that being a good sourcer is a natural talent and someone who has proper training, tenacity, and interest can achieve a lot.

 Recruiting Agencies vs. In-House Recruitment

-When it comes to working as a sourcer in-house and in the agency the biggest difference for me is in the area of processes.
-When I was working in the agency we had to prioritize a lot more in order to be successful and we had more similar roles to work on.
+When it comes to working as a sourcer in-house and in the agency, the biggest difference for me lies in processes.
+When I was working in the agency, we had to prioritize a lot more in order to be successful.
+And we had more similar roles to work on.

 Nowadays, because of the market conditions, agencies work more on an exclusivity basis and they really choose their partners.
 On the other hand, the hunting ground was quite limited due to the client portfolio.
 In my opinion, agencies are also in many cases more open to new sources of candidates and technologies, processes not necessarily due to that monetary motivation.